Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Cattle Decapitation – Electric Brixton – 30 January 2025.
 Photo Manuela Langotsch/MetalTalk

 “Now THAT’S a pit.”
-The pit stretched the Electric Brixton’s limits for the set finisher, Death Atlas, with an appropriate wall of death, giving Cattle Decapitation fans one last chance to demonstrate their obsession with this boundary-pushing band.
-Travis Ryan left one final impression on the crowd by running to the front barrier and charging, handing out fist bumps and hugs to as many humans as possible.
+The pit stretches the Electric Brixton’s limits for the set finisher, Death Atlas, with an appropriate wall of death, giving Cattle Decapitation fans one last chance to demonstrate their obsession with this boundary-pushing band.
+Travis Ryan leaves one final impression by running to the front barrier and charging, handing out fist bumps and hugs to as many humans as possible.

 Cattle Decapitation are a bombardment of insanely good Metal, incomparable goblin-esque melodies, and performance antics so captivating you have no choice but to submerge yourself in their musical depiction of humanity’s infestation of the world.